Thomas F. Tierney, Attorney at Law

 (1) Direct the respondent to refrain from such acts;

-(2) Grant to a party possession of the residence or household of the parties and exclude the other party from the residence or household;
+Grant to a party possession of the residence or household of the

-(3) Require a party to provide suitable alternate housing for a spouse, former spouse, or parent and the parties' child or children;
+Require a party to provide suitable alternate housing for a spouse,

 (4) Award temporary custody of minor children and establish temporary visitation rights;